dubzzz/fast-check/.github/ISSUE_TEMPLATE/BugReport.md

 ---
-name: 🐛 Bug report
+name: 🐛 Bug Report
-labels: '🐛 Bug report'
+labels: '🐛 Bug Report'
 about: Create a bug report to help us improve
 ---